willgryan/PAVER/joss/paper.md

 # Licensing and Availability

 The PAVER R package is licensed under the GNU General Public License v3.0.
 It can be installed using remotes::install_github("willgryan/PAVER").
-All code is open-source and hosted on GitHub.
+All code, including a vignette with an example dataset, is open-source and hosted on GitHub.
 Report bugs using the issue tracker at https://github.com/willgryan/PAVER/issues/.

 # Acknowledgements